PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 - Stage 4 - Mortality and birth rates are low
 - Stage 5 - Uncertain.
 The population may rise or fall again.

+## Anti-Intellectualism

+Rigney (2007) defines three types of anti-intellectualism which each originates from its own institutional or socio-structural matrix<ref>https://www.researchgate.net/publication/229936616_Three_Kinds_of_Anti-Intellectualism_Rethinking_Hofstadter#:~:text=,structural%20origin%3A%20Anti</ref>:
+- Anti-rationalism - Associated primarily with religious structures, it takes two forms.
+The first is the perception that rationality is emotionally sterile, and the second is that rationality promotes relativism and social disintegration by challenging the sanctity of absolute beliefs
+- Anti-elitism - Associated with indigenous populist movements and populist movements that aim to appeal to the “common man’s interests”, this takes the form of hostility towards intellectuals
+- Unreflective instrumentalism - Associated with business people, it is the view that if something does not have immediate material use, it is useless

+Anti-intellectualism is a distrust of intellectuals and experts.
+Rural social identification significantly predicts greater anti-intellectualism, while anti-intellectualism is not significantly associated with rural residency alone.
+This is because residency doesn’t necessarily indicate psychological attachment<ref>https://pmc.ncbi.nlm.nih.gov/articles/PMC8807672/#:~:text=Anti,S</ref>.

+Anti-intellectualism is associated with not only the rejection of policy-relevant matters of scientific consensus but also support for political movements (ex Brexit) and politicians (George Wallace, Trump) who are skeptical of experts.
+These effects can be mitigated.
+Verbal intelligence plays a strong role in mitigating anti-intellectual sympathies<ref>https://www.researchgate.net/publication/324442277_The_Dynamics_and_Political_Implications_of_Anti-Intellectualism_in_the_United_States#:~:text=intellectual%20rhetoric,to%20gains%20in%20mass%20educational</ref>.

+Epistemic hubris is the expression of unwarranted factual certitude.
+Epistemic hubris is prevalent, bipartisan, and associated with both intellectualism (an identity marked by ruminative habits and learning for its own sake) and anti-intellectualism (negative affect toward intellectuals and the intellectual establishment).
+Correlates of epistemic hubris are distinctly partisan, where intellectuals are disproportionately democratic, while anti-intellectuals are disproportionately republican<ref>https://www.cambridge.org/core/journals/american-political-science-review/article/abs/intellectualism-antiintellectualism-and-epistemic-hubris-in-red-and-blue-america/37C9F95A5DF4F81BAF69677DC6C9C972</ref>.

+Anti-intellectualism challenges the ability to maintain and increase public compliance with expert-guided covid health directives<ref>https://www.nature.com/articles/s41562-021-01112-w?error=cookies_not_supported&code=cb643ea1-fcae-4675-a84f-56a5dabf2597</ref>.

+Across 68 countries, most people trust scientists and agree that scientists should engage more in society and policymaking.
+Higher levels of trust tend to be among women, older people, residents of urban (versus rural) regions, people with high incomes, religious people, educated people, liberal people and left-leaning people<ref>https://www.nature.com/articles/s41562-024-02090-5?error=cookies_not_supported&code=540f4ace-765d-4c5e-ad3e-5bf51b3255c9</ref>.

+Loziak & Piterová (2024) finds two inversely related clusters of attitudes, one is populist attitudes, distrust in experts, belief in simple solutions and a conspiracy mentality.
+The other is trust in the media, trust in politicians and external political efficacy<ref>https://sjps.fsvucm.sk/index.php/sjps/article/view/440</ref>.

 ## References

 <references />